rakkycurvelo/100-days-of-code/log.md

 **Thoughts**: Aaaah, a little tribute website!
 I confess I've spent more time than I should be trying to find a way of putting images on my recent CodePen account, but, well, I'll put that all together soon!

 **Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky) and [CodePen](https://codepen.io/rakkycurvelo/pen/pqKbvL)

+### Day 7: January 08, 2019

+**Today's Progress**: Finished my Tribute Project!

+**Thoughts**: At the end, just having the images saved at my GitHub account is enought to use them at CodePen.
+Feeling silly for not having try it before (Flick, Dropbox and Google Drive didn't worked for me!).
+Anyways, I've finished my tribute project and that's it.
+Hoping to have more activities to show tomorrow.

+**Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky) and [CodePen](https://codepen.io/rakkycurvelo/pen/pqKbvL)